realarna/CheckMK_Fortigate_API_Monitoring/README.md

 ## FortiGate API token setup

-Before the Checkmk rule can be created, a REST API administrator must be configured on the FortiGate.
+Before the Checkmk rule can be created, a REST API User must be configured on the FortiGate.

 ---

 ### 1. Create or verify an admin profile

-Create a dedicated admin profile for monitoring, or use an existing read-only profile if it provides access to the required monitoring endpoints.
+Create a dedicated user profile for monitoring, or use an existing read-only profile if it provides access to the required monitoring endpoints.

 Recommended approach: